Skip to main content

 by providing them with Loans, Mentoring and Support.
 X-Forces have developed a simple yet effective five-step process to assist with the journey to successful business ownership.

-If you’re aged 18-30, unemployed or working fewer than 16 hours a week and have a business idea to explore, then The Prince’s Trust can help with the rest.
+If you’re aged 18-30, unemployed or working fewer than 16 hours a week and have a business idea to explore, then The King’s (was Prince’s) Trust can help with the rest.
 They can help you to transform your idea into a watertight business plan, as well as support you with a fantastic package of training and funding.

 Wyre Council has internal departments which perform statutory duties when it comes to your business such as planning, enforcement, health and safety etc.

-Click here to be taken to our Coporate website where you can find information on business rates, planning, food hygiene, waste management etc.
+Click here to be taken to our Corporate website where you can find information on business rates, planning, food hygiene, waste management etc.

 Grants and Finance